 If you don't have the original certificates, you must get replacements from the General Register Office which issued your certificate.

-Please note it is quite common for authorities in Belgium to request original certificates that were issued in the last three months.
-These are not available from the Embassy.
+Please note it is common for authorities in Belgium to only accept original certificates that were issued within the past three months.
+Original certificates or translations are not available from the Embassy.

 We will return all your original documents to you after we inspect them.